harriish/Network-and-Service-Operations-Project/README.md

 In your report, you need to provide a clear reasoning for you choices, discuss alternatives.
 Elaborate about the challenges on how to monitor, operate and maintain such a network.
 How does a router failiure impact the network/game play.
 Where are the potential single point of failiures?
 What is the cost of resiliency/redundancy?

+Note: Also added a clarification on why additional 5 gbps data is needed.